Written by: A O’Neill, Licensed Pest Management Professional

-Does changing your mattress get rid of bed bugs?
+Will changing your mattress get rid of all the bed bugs?

 A common misconception people have about these pests is that they are only found on the bed, so they buy a new mattress or bed thinking it will solve the problem.

 The new mattress or bed will soon become infested as well.
 Although the majority of the infestation is found on the bed, bed bugs will also be found hiding in areas close by, so just getting a replacement mattress will not get rid of these blood-suckers or stop the infestation.

 See more pictures of bed bugs on mattresses.

 How can I prevent bed bugs from getting on my mattress?

 How do I keep bed bugs out of my mattress?
 When you’ve got your new mattress or bed then a mattress encasement and/or a box spring encasement must immediately be put on them to protect from re-infestation.
 Encase your pillows as well.

 Move your bed away from any walls so it isn’t touching anything and place a bed bug interceptor trap under each leg of the bed (if it has them).
 These are great for monitoring the population level of these pests, and they also prevent any bugs from being able to crawl up the bed leg and get onto your bed.

 Even though you’ve protected your bed, you will still need to inspect the rest of your room for bed bugs and their hiding areas.
 You should also remove any clutter, wash bedding and curtains, vacuum, and clean thoroughly.